rgvegajr/bootcamp-contribution-practice/README.md

 ## Step 4 - Add, Commit, Push
 Stage your changes using the "add" command.
-Commit them with a breif message as to what you added.
+Commit them with a brief message as to what you added.
 Then Push your changes back to your origin (Your forked repo)

 ## Step 5 - Pull Request - Merge To Master